Location: Volta, Greater Accra, Upper East Region Ghana

 - Safe spaces and guidance provided for children and parents to receive counselling to prevent school drop-out.

-- 5,576 children have been enrolled in basic and senior high school,
+- 5,000 children have access to basic and senior high school education,

 - Positive hygiene habits were promoted at 2 schools in the Tongu district and students created handwashing songs in their local dialect to reinforce their learning,